-Rev. Obadiah Holmes definitely has some Famous Kin.
-I've covered Abe Lincoln & Amelia Earhart and now I'm covering my connection to comedic legend, John Ritter.
-Another descendant of Rev. Holmes, is Willis Carrier - the inventor of air conditioning (I really love this guy on hot, sticky, humid days!) - Carrier is his 8th great… Continue reading On Genealogy: Jack Tripper is my 9th Cousin, 2x removed!
+Rev. Obadiah Holmes definitely has some Famous kin.
+I've covered Abe Lincoln & Amelia Earhart and now I'm covering my connection to comedic legend, John Ritter, best known as Jack Tripper.
+Another descendant of Rev. Holmes, is Willis Carrier - the inventor of air conditioning (I really love this guy on hot, sticky, humid days!)… Continue reading On Genealogy: John Ritter is my 9th Cousin, 2x removed!

 So this was the MOST EXCITING ancestral find to date!
 The connection, albeit distant - with the most impressive US Presidents of all time - Honest Abe is my 6th cousin 5x removed.
 I posted yesterday on my connection to Obadiah Holmes - the important member of the Baptist church who was whipped for his… Continue reading On Genealogy: My Connection to President Lincoln